Creating a comprehensive product strategy to improve aging adults’ interactions with iRobot products.

 Creating Concept System

-After assessing the feasibility and desirability of features, we began assembling them into a concept system.
-We knew that our system must have a strategic blend of “steps,” “stretches,” and “leaps” to ensure it is disruptive enough to warrant investment from iRobot but not too forward thinking that the investment required would preclude iRobot from pursuing it.
+After assessing the feasibility and desirability of features, we assembled them into a concept system, with a strategic blend of “steps,” “stretches,” and “leaps” to ensure it is disruptive enough to warrant investment from iRobot but not too forward thinking that the investment required would preclude iRobot from pursuing it.

 After creating our concept system, we created a business canvas model to understand exactly how our system will work on a financial level for iRobot.